kostaman/reference-app-parking/README.md

+# Introduction

+The code in this reference application has been used in Acconeer's parking demo.
+It is provided as is without any guarantees or support.
+The code has been tested with A1 SDK for Linux version 1.6.0 and the XC111 connector board.

 # Building the Application

 1. Download and unpack "A1 SDK for Linux ARMv7" XC111-version.
 (If you are using another connector board (e.g. XC112) use the SDK for your connector board and modify makefile_build_parking_sensor.inc to use the libraries for your connector board.)